payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Examples
 --------

-We now look at the example modulefiles for the modulerc based strategies.
+We now look at the example modulefiles for the modulerc based strategy.
-To use the examples, you must
+As noted previously, the best choice of whether to set the ``requireIt`` flag to ``LoadedCompilerMatches`` and ``LoadedMPIMatches`` (instructing them to to a ``prereq`` on the requesting compiler/MPI module) depends on whether one is using a 3.x or 4.x version of Environmental Modules.
+Due to this, we provide two modulefile trees, one for 3.x and one for 4.x; they are basicaly identical except for that matter.
+This leads to slightly different instructions on how to use the examples, depending on which version of Environmental Modules is being used, namely:

 #.
 Set (and export) MOD_GIT_ROOTDIR to where you git-cloned the modules source
 #.
 Do a ``module purge``
 #.
-If using Environmental Modules 3.x, set your MODULEPATH
+If using Environmental Modules 3.x, set your MODULEPATH to ``$MOD_GIT_ROOTDIR/doc/example/compiler-etc-dependencies/modulerc3``
-   to ``$MOD_GIT_ROOTDIR/doc/example/compiler-etc-dependencies/modulerc3``
 #.
-If using Environmental Modules 4.x, set your MODULEPATH
+If using Environmental Modules 4.x, set your MODULEPATH to ``$MOD_GIT_ROOTDIR/doc/example/compiler-etc-dependencies/modulerc4``
-   to ``$MOD_GIT_ROOTDIR/doc/example/compiler-etc-dependencies/modulerc4``

 As with the previous cases, we start with a ``module avail`` command, and here we see the first big difference: